Skip to content

 • Choose Your Methodology of Sale: check your options thoroughly and analyze them.

-• Crowdfunding: Crowdfunding has become a standard in the board game industry and you can find thousands of projects that are live and up on crowdfunding sites.
+• Crowdfunding: Crowdfunding has become a standard in board game industry and you can find thousands of projects which are live and up on crowdfunding sites.
 Your project can go among them as well.

-• Selling Your Board Ideas to the Publishers: The rewards of publishing your game via a known publisher are great; although not easy at all.
-If you can go through the hard path that is upon you, you will become a ‘published game designer’ who is trusted by a professional publisher.
+• Selling Your Board Ideas to the Publishers: Rewards of publishing your game via a known publisher are great; although not easy at all.
+If you can go through hard path that is upon you, you will become a ‘published game designer’ who is trusted by a professional publisher.

 • Establishing Your Attack Plan Toward Approaching A Professional Publisher: